 By 1919-20 his activities moved up a notch to include armed patrols and the execution of DMP Asst.
 Commissioner William Forbes Redmond in Harcourt Street.
 On that job he was in the covering party for the Squad hit team, as Paddy O’Daly later confirmed.
 In December 1920 Heery became a paid full-time ASU man doing armed patrols, ambushes on the Liffey quays and the aborted Killester train attack.
 He said he carried a grenade sometimes, a gun on other occasions.

 Jim Heery was captured while taking part in the Burning and interned in Kilmainham.
-He appears in one photo of an ASU group in the Gaol.
+A fellow prisoner was ASU comrade Joe Gilhooly who lived at the same address, 39 Hardwicke Street.
+Both appear in one photo of a group of ASU men in the Gaol.

 On 4 November, a month before the general amnesty for internees, Heery was released early because of his failing eyesight.